Gordon-Sau/break-nerdle/README.md

 # break-nerdle
-Run `node break_nerdle.mjs` to get the answer of today's nerdle.
+clone the repo and run `node break_nerdle.mjs` to get the answer of today's Nerdle(https://nerdlegame.com/).
 Download `node.js` if you don't already have it.

 Usage: node break_nerdle.mjs [options]